-Call or email Red House.
+Click on the link below to fill out an intake form.
 We will gather some preliminary information about your child and your insurance benefits, and we can provide information about scheduling and what to expect from a treatment program.

 What will happen when a provider comes to my house?

 A Red House Board Certified Behavior Analyst (BCBA) will arrange a time with you to visit so they can perform an initial assessment and evaluation of your child.
 The BCBA will then develop an individualized treatment plan which will contain multiple interventions geared to your child’s specific needs.
 Depending on the type of program, a Behavior Tutor or the analyst will lead one-to-one sessions with your child as soon as scheduling can be arranged.
 Parent and caregiver training are always part of the treatment plan.